dotnet/docs/docs/core/compatibility/aspnet-core/6.0/obsolete-removed-apis.md

 ## Old behavior

-APIs weren't removed or obsolete.
+In ASP.NET Core 5.0, the APIs weren't removed or obsolete.

 ## New behavior

-APIs are removed or obsoleted.
+In ASP.NET Core 6.0, the APIs are removed or obsoleted.

 ## Reason for change